-The following table shows the number of shares of Matson common stock beneficially owned as of February 23, 2016 by each director and nominee, by each executive officer named in the "Executive Compensation-Summary Compensation Table" below, and by directors, nominees and executive officers as a group.
+The following table shows the number of shares of Matson common stock beneficially owned as of February 26, 2021 by each director and nominee, by each Named Executive Officer (as defined below), and by directors, nominees and executive officers as a group.
 Except as indicated in the footnotes, directors, nominees and executive officers have sole voting and dispositive power over shares they beneficially own.